 Acquire basic business and financial skills with this four-hour module.
 Enjoy a series of exercises and masterclasses on pricing, budgeting, everyday accountancy, invoicing, personal taxes, and more.
 Book the module online and we will get in touch to discuss.

-Hosted at The Library Project and aimed at emerging artists and photographers, the Professional Development Programme Level 1 has been conceived to offer a comprehensive and wholesome upskilling process of professionalisation over a period of 6 months to selected artists.
+Hosted at The Library Project and aimed at emerging artists and photographers, the Professional Development Programme Level 1 has been conceived to offer a comprehensive and wholesome upskilling process of professionalisation to selected artists.
+The programme runs over a period of 6 to 12 months adapting to each artist’s needs.
 After a first consultation assessment, meetings with a mentor are planned ahead according to each individual’s requirements, and aimed at specific identified areas that need development.
+Group sessions are planned throughout the calendar to contribute to an engaged and conversational progression.
 The outcome of the programme sees the artist enjoying a strengthened and confident practice, a solid national and international network, and the open prospects of the immediate opportunities generated.

 The mentorship support focuses on three core areas of the artist’s practice:

 - Practice Management & Self-Discipline

 Once completed, the mentorship programme could progress to Level 2, where the aim over 6 months will be the production of touring-ready materials, an exhibition at The Library Project, and the production of a publication under the TLP Editions banner.

 Spaces are limited to 2 to 4 artists per year and both levels receive an official document in acknowledgement on completion.
 The participants must be committed to maximise the mentorship and to actively engage with their practice through the proposed programme.